csaq5507/UIBK-703602-Compiler-Construction/guidelines.md

 I highly recommend using [GoogleTest](https://github.com/google/googletest).
 But you can choose a different unit testing framework if you want.
-Just make sure it can be easily installed via your build system, or is present as package in my examination system's default package repository.
+Just make sure it is present as package in my examination system's default package repository, or can be easily installed via your build system.

-All of your unit tests should be run issuing only a single command (given the application has been built).
+All of your unit tests should be run issuing only a single command (given the tests have been built).
 I am expecting something like:

     $ ninja test

-Your README must include instructions on how to build, and run your tests.
+Your README must include instructions on how to build your code, run your unit and integration tests.

 ## Integration Testing